 Education System in Algeria

-Education is mandatory and free for all Algerian children from age 6 through the 9 years of primary school that follow.
+Education is mandatory and free for all Algerian children from age 6 through the 9 years of primary and lower secondary school that follow.
 Despite this, a number of children still fail to attend and the situation is worse for girls.
 The medium of education is Arabic.
 An average school day is 6 hours.

 Less than half the children who complete primary school take their studies further.
 At secondary level there are 3 streams, namely general, specialized and technical / vocational.
 Those in the first 2 of these study for 3 years before writing their baccalauréat de l'enseignement secondaire that is the key to tertiary education.
 Technical / vocational education may last between 1 and 4 years, and aims to prepare students for an active life in industry.
 It may also lead to higher education in certain cases.